 While preparing for an overseas photography workshop in which I was planning to take a Fujifilm mirrorless kit, I wanted to get a travel tripod that would perform well but not have a high price tag.
 The main objective was to have a carbon fiber tripod that weighed around 2.5 pounds, would fit in carry-on luggage, and would have reasonably high build quality and stability.
 In researching, I came across the Leofoto LS-284C travel tripod.
-The specifications matched what I was looking for and the price was excellent at just under $200.
+The specifications matched what I was looking for and the price was very competitive.

 Travel tripods come in a range of size, weight, and price.
 These three parameters are typically the first items that people look into when researching different tripods.
 An optimal combination for a travel tripod is small when folded, lightweight, reasonably priced, and stable.
 It must also support the weight of the head and camera equipment that the photographer intends to place on it.